 Digital ATV System User Interface

 We are both using HD Digital Camcorders as our primary video signal sources and 1080p monitors to display our received signals.
 I opted to include an HDMI Video Switch from Gefen in my setup which also allows me to send video and graphics from a variety of different sources including my PC over the air.
-The monitor in the picture above on the right is a touch screen display which I use to control my ATV Transceiver system.
+The monitor in the picture above on the right is a touchscreen display that I use to control my ATV Transceiver system.

 AB1OC Digital ATV Transceiver

-Early on, I decided to build a Transceiver like a setup.
-I wanted to create a unit which was simple to use just like the HF Transceivers that are available today.
+Early on, I decided to build a Transceiver-like setup.
+I wanted to create a unit that was simple to use just like the HF Transceivers that are available today.
 Some of the key capabilities that I wanted to create include:

 Real-time selection and switching between multiple HD video sources